OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 Please bear the following in mind when creating a PR:

 * Avoid file conflicts with the source code.
-* Make a detailed description about the features it applies to.
+* Make a detailed description of the features it applies to.
 * Make the PR in the corresponding branch.
 * Avoid your PR containing unrelated commits, keep it focused on its scope.